artsy/reaction/README.md

 -   After updating components, be sure to deploy a new demo (sharing is caring!):

           $ yarn deploy-storybook

--   After updating a Relay query fragment, be sure to update the typings for it:

-          $ yarn relay2ts

 -   When using new changes in metaphysics’ schema, be sure to update the local schema copy: